jorgemachado89/GoWebApplication/README.md

 * Purpose of templates is to bind data to templates to generate documents
 * When considering template imports html vs text escapes text being pulled from the data.
 Great for dealing with security vulnerabilities.
     * Use text import when dealing with non HTML content.
+* Reusing template names overwrites the original.
+The last defined template with duplicate name stands.